dotBunny/Hydrogen/README.md

 Hydrogen Framework
 ================================================================================================

-This is a simple to use framework which we use internally.
-We decided to make it free for everyone!
+This is a simple to use framework which we use internally.We decided to make it free for everyone!
-Hopefully it helps someone out a bit :)

 https://github.com/dotBunny/Hydrogen/